What Are Training Zones? How to Calculate & Use Them

 Individual variation

-Fixed intensity range estimates do not produce identical metabolic responses across different people.
+Training in the same zone estimates (e.g., %HRmax) does not produce identical metabolic responses across different people.
 The only way to do this accurately is to have your thresholds tested in a lab.

 Cardiac drift

-In hot conditions or during longer sessions, your heart rate rises for the same effort level — a phenomenon called “cardiac drift”.
-Use your perceived effort to double-check this.
+In hot conditions or in longer sessions, your heart rate rises for the same effort level.
+It is a well-known 'phenomenon' called “cardiac drift”.
+Use your perceived effort to double-check this while you're exercising.

 Medication